BorelEnzo/PoisonPrince/README.md

 # Poison Prince

 There is nothing more frustrating than obtaining a remote code execution on a PHP webapp and being constrained by `disable_functions` while performing an intrusion test...
-This shell tries to offer useful features for post-exploitation, **_while no exec-like functions are allowed_**.
+This shell tries to offer useful features for post-exploitation, **_while no exec-like function is allowed_**.

 This shell is protected by a password, and because of lack of imagination, default credentials are `poisonprince:poisonprince`.
 You may want to change it before uploading the shell, because leaving it unprotected on a server is a security hole.
 This shell is meant to evaluate the strength of an already hardened server (but maybe not sufficiently). **Use it with caution.
 Do no harm.**